awsdocs/amazon-glacier-developer-guide/doc_source/api-jobs-get.md

 This operation lists jobs for a vault, including jobs that are in\-progress and jobs that have recently finished\.

 **Note**
-Amazon Glacier retains recently completed jobs for a period before deleting them; however, it eventually removes completed jobs\.
+Amazon S3 Glacier \(Glacier\) retains recently completed jobs for a period before deleting them; however, it eventually removes completed jobs\.
 The output of completed jobs can be retrieved\.
 Retaining completed jobs for a period of time after they have completed enables you to get a job output in the event you miss the job completion notification, or your first attempt to download it fails\.
 For example, suppose that you start an archive retrieval job to download an archive\.
 After the job completes, you start to download the archive but encounter a network error\.
 In this scenario, you can retry and download the archive while the job exists\.

 The `List Jobs` operation supports pagination\.
 You should always check the response `Marker` field\.
 If there are no more jobs to list, the `Marker` field is set to `null`\.
 If there are more jobs to list, the `Marker` field is set to a non\-null value, which you can use to continue the pagination of the list\.
 To return a list of jobs that begins at a specific job, set the `marker` request parameter to the `Marker` value for that job that you obtained from a previous `List Jobs` request\.